Pressure Washing Vinyl Siding: A Step-by-Step Guide

 Power washing vinyl siding requires an extra amount of due diligence to prevent damage to your home.
 Making sure you power wash your home annually can help prevent serious issues that can develop over time.

 Below, see the steps necessary to power wash your vinyl siding:

 First, carefully inspect your home

 - Do a walk-around of your home’s exterior as a way to map out your cleaning process and prevent any damage.
 If you spot any cracks or broken parts of your vinyl siding, repair them if you’re able, or make sure to avoid those spots when power washing.

 - If you notice any areas of your siding that are extremely dirty, check to see if there’s a likely cause, such as a broken or leaking gutter, and fix the issue before continuing.
 If you don’t fix the issue before power washing, it could get worse.

 - If you find any areas that have thick layers of stained green algae or dirt, take a stiff bristle brush to the area so you don’t have to increase the pressure of the power washer, which could crack your vinyl siding.

 Know your power

-- A pressure washer can quickly ruin vinyl siding by cracking it with the high-pressure stream of water, so it’s necessary to know which pressure-level and nozzle to use.
+- A pressure washer can quickly ruin vinyl siding by cracking it with a high-pressure stream of water, so it’s necessary to know which pressure level and nozzle to use.
 Starting low and gently working your way up is the safest bet.
 Never start off on the highest pressure setting.

 - Another easy way to protect your vinyl siding is considering your distance from the house.
 Start farther out and work your way in.
 If you see any siding that’s moving, this means you’re using too much pressure.